wendyverdonk93/docs/content/faq/payment-regulations/about-3D-secure.md

     - /faq/payment-regulations/about-3d-secure/
 ---

-3D Secure is an authentication protocol for online credit and debit card paymentss designed to provide an additional layer of security to protect merchants and customers against fraud.
-When customers enter their payment details, they are redirected to the issuer's site to verify their identity, before completing the payment.
+3D Secure is an authentication protocol for online credit and debit card payments.
+It provides an additional layer of protection against fraud.
+After entering their credit card details, customers are redirected to the card scheme to verify their identity, before completing payment.

 The major credit card schemes each offer their own branded version of 3D Secure: